RecceLabTechies/FullStack/backend/README.md

-# Backend API Service
+# RecceLabTechies Backend Service

-This directory contains the Flask-based REST API backend service for the FullStack application.
+This repository contains the Flask-based REST API backend service for the RecceLabTechies campaign analytics application.

 ## Overview

-The backend provides a RESTful API for the frontend to interact with the database and other services.
-It's built with:
+The backend provides a comprehensive API for campaign performance analytics, user management, and data visualization.
+Built with:

-- **Flask**: Python web framework for building the API
+- **Flask**: Web framework for RESTful API endpoints
-- **MongoDB**: Database connector for data storage
+- **MongoDB**: NoSQL database for storing campaign performance data
-- **RESTful Design**: Organized routes for resource management
+- **Marshmallow**: Schema validation and serialization
+- **Pandas**: Data processing and analysis

 ## Project Structure